The Hidden Cost of “Good Enough” IT Support

 Traditional IT support—what we call the “break-fix” model—made sense when technology was simpler.
 Your server crashed, you called someone to fix it.
 Your email went down, same story.
 But playing defense doesn’t win games anymore.

-Think about it this way: Every minute your team spends wrestling with slow computers, waiting for files to load, or recovering from yet another phishing attack is a minute they’re not serving customers or growing your business.
+Think about it this way: Every minute your team spends wrestling with slow computers, waiting for files to load, or recovering from a phishing attack is a minute they’re not serving customers or growing your business.
 In Northern Nevada’s competitive market, those minutes add up to lost opportunities and lost revenue.

 The Real Difference Between an IT Vendor and a Strategic Partner